anonutopia/docs.anonutopia.com/how-to/use-wallet.md

 ![Anonutopia Wallet - Exchange](https://github.com/anonutopia/docs.anonutopia.com/blob/master/files/use-wallet/exchange.png)

-In the "Anote Price" element you can check current Anote's price in EUR and the supported cryptocurrencies.
+In the **Anote Price** element you can check current Anote's price in EUR and the supported cryptocurrencies.

 The exchange is pretty simple.